Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Experiment Details

+Table \ref{tab_res} reports additional comparisons between our approach and several baselines, including label smoothing (LS), random SAM (RSAM), and Bayesian SAM (BSAM).
+We report the test accuracy and the trace of the Hessian for the model weights at the last epoch of training on six image classification datasets.
+We observe that NSO also further reduces the trace of the Hessian and improves the test accuracy over the baselines.
+The largest eigenvalue reduces by \textbf{9.7}\%.

+Finally, we report the hyper-parameters for the experiments in Section \ref{sec_exp}.
+These include a learning rate of $0.0002$, momentum of $0.99$, weight decay of $0.0001$, batch size of $32$, and training epochs of $60$.
+We reduce the learning rate by $0.1$ every $20$ epochs.
+We choose these hyper-parameters based on a grid search on the validation split.
+The range in which we conduct a grid search is as follows: Learning rate: 0.005, 0.002, 0.001, 0.0005, 0.0002, and 0.0001; Momentum: 0.9, 0.95, 0.99; Weight decay: 0.01, 0.001, 0.0001; Epochs: 20, 40, and 60; Batch size: 16, 32, and 64.

-We describe the range of hyper-parameters in which we search for each algorithm.
-We conduct a grid search with a validation split. \begin{itemize} \item Learning rate: 0.05, 0.02, 0.01, 0.005, 0.002, and 0.001; Epochs: 10, 20, and 30. \item Batch size: 16, 32, and 64. \end{itemize} We also choose the hyper-parameters specifically for each baseline. \begin{itemize} \item For label smoothing, we choose the weight of the loss calculated from the incorrect labels between 0.1, 0.2, and 0.3. \item For SAM and BSAM, we choose the $\ell_2$ norm of the perturbation between 0.01, 0.02, and 0.05. \item For ASAM, we choose the $\ell_2$ norm of the perturbation for the rescaled weights between 0.5, 1.0, and 2.0. \item For RSAM, we choose the $\ell_2$ norm of the perturbation between 0.01, 0.02, and 0.05 and the standard deviation for sampling perturbation between 0.008, 0.01, and 0.012. \end{itemize} The datasets in our experiments can also be found online.
+Each baseline method may have its own set of hyper-parameters, which are adjusted via a grid search.
+For label smoothing, we choose the weight of the loss calculated from the incorrect labels between 0.1, 0.2, and 0.3; For SAM and BSAM, we choose the $\ell_2$ norm of the perturbation between 0.01, 0.02, and 0.05; For ASAM, we choose the $\ell_2$ norm of the perturbation for the weights between 0.5, 1.0, and 2.0; For RSAM, we choose the $\ell_2$ norm of the perturbation between 0.01, 0.02, and 0.05 and the standard deviation for sampling perturbation between 0.008, 0.01, and 0.012.